 Falls are a common and devastating complication of hospital care, particularly in elderly patients.

-1 but less than half tell their doctor.
-2 Falling once doubles your chances of falling again.
-3
+Each year, millions of older people—those 65 and older—fall.
+In fact, more than one out of four older people falls each year, but less than half tell their doctor.
+Falling once doubles your chances of falling again.

 Treating fall injuries is very costly.
 In 2015, total medical costs for falls totaled more than $50 billion.1 Because the U.S. population is aging, both the number of falls and the costs to treat fall injuries are likely to rise.

 Many people who have experienced the birth of a newborn baby most likely have warm thoughts of going to see the baby in the hospital and holding the baby for the first time.
 However, accidents can happen while families are bonding with their newborn baby while in the hospital.

 Balance disorders aren’t common in kids and teens, but might happen more than we realize.
 Symptoms can be missed or blamed on another cause.
 Kids with balance problems might seem clumsy or uncoordinated.
 They may have trouble walking, riding a bike, doing schoolwork, or playing.

 Serious complications can result from a hip fracture.
 A patient may have to remain in traction for a specified period of time after surgery.
 Blood clots can occur in the veins, usually in the legs.
 If a clot breaks off, it can travel to a blood vessel in the lung.
 This blockage, called a pulmonary embolism, can be fatal.

 Use this checklist to find and fix hazards in your home.